ShaniPerets/Currency-Conversion/README.md

 All endpoints accept and return data in JSON format.

+## storage method

+The data is stored primarily in JSON files for easy readability and maintainability.
+Additionally, data is retrieved dynamically from external APIs as needed.
+The JSON files serve as a local storage mechanism for static or semi-static data, while API calls fetch real-time or updated information.

 ## What I Would Improve/Add With More Time
 ✅ User Authentication – Support user accounts and private history per user